 Antibodies are binding proteins we generate in response to the infection that can trap the virus and hold them for breakdown by our bodies.
 They are produced by the initial infection and saved for the next infection.
 They are our defense but they also bring along an inflammation response.

-QUESTIONS #1: Since these proteins could linger in different tissues in our bodies after an infection or after a vaccine, could the antibodies that have been generated actually attack our cells even when there is no threat?
+QUESTIONS #1: Since these proteins could linger in different tissues in our bodies after an infection or after a vaccine, can’t they resurface at some point?
+Can the antibodies that have been generated actually attack our cells even when there is no threat?
 Could this be a cause of the so called auto-immune and chronic inflammatory diseases that some people get?
-There are multiple diseases people can get after a viral infection is finished (for example: acute disseminated myelitis).
+There are multiple diseases people can get after a viral infection (e.g. acute disseminated myelitis).
 Why then should we not expect the same after vaccines?
-If Chicken pox can result in a reactivation decades later (shingles, different and more severe) why can’t a vaccine?
-Could repeated vaccines, especially those related to each other or a prior related viral infection, stir up the pot, disturb the peace, of people who are not sick, triggering the now primed antibody response to attack their own tissues?
-Can we start classifying and naming the post vaccine diseases?
-Do you think that this is reason enough that we should limit the number of related vaccines?
+If Chicken pox can result in a reactivation decades later (shingles-note that this is a different and potentially more severe disease) why can’t a vaccine?
+If a person can generate antibodies to a kidney transplant, why wouldn’t they generate antibodies to a vaccine’s accessory proteins introduced from their development using human and other mammalian cell lines?
+Could repeated vaccines, especially those related to each other or a prior related viral infection burden the immune system of those who are not sick?
+Do you think these are reasons enough that we should limit the number of related vaccines?
 This brings up a strange concept that has been introduced into our culture that related vaccines need to be taken more than once in a lifetime.
 Like the yearly flu shot.
 More on this at the end.

 QUESTIONS #2: Since genetic recombination can occur between viruses and vaccines, effectively producing a mutation, could the use of repeated related vaccinations increase the mutation rate in humans so that we actual become incubators for mutations?
-Could even a vaccine be designed to introduce a specific trait or feature in the proteins of a host previously infected?
 Could this be another reason we should limit the number of related vaccines?

-QUESTION #3: Given certain viruses, like COVID-19, have no or mild symptoms in the majority of people to begin with, is a vaccine even worth it, let alone a mandatory vaccine for all, given that
+QUESTION #3: Given certain viruses, like COVID-19, have no or mild symptoms in the majority of people to begin with, and have pharmaceutical cures, is a vaccine even worth it, let alone a mandatory vaccine for all, given that

 - Some inflammation can be started by the vaccine itself?